 - Typical International Baccalaureate offer

-- 35 points overall including 6 points in two sciences (Biology, Chemistry, Physics or Maths) at Higher Level.
+- 35 points overall including 6 in two science subjects (Biology, Chemistry, Physics or Mathematics) at Higher Level.

 - Contact email